 I actually think that this might be a factor in case studies like the 9.8% bodyweight drop seen in Gebrselassie in his Dubai marathon win.
 Most marathon runners do a considerable amount of carb loading pre-race (as do triathletes) and so him losing so much mass on the day could well have been partly influenced by being somewhat above ‘normal’ bodyweight at the start of the event.

-So, what level of dehydration is acceptable?
+What level of dehydration is acceptable?

 It seems clear that aiming to replace all of your sweat losses during exercise is unnecessary.